 Number

-Nouns are singular or plural and the plural normally adds -s.
-The article changes from le/la to les and adjectives add -s to agree with a plural noun.
+Nouns are singular or plural and the plural normally adds -s which affects the article and adjective agreement.
+The plural definite article is les and the plural indefinite article is des.

 Forming the Plural